 Why Monitor Your Facebook Ads?

 Many Facebook marketers -professional and non-professional- make a costly mistake while launching their ad campaign by possessing a “Set it and Forget” attitude, never experiencing the full potential of what the platform has to offer.
-Some would only measure their campaign’s result, once it has run its course.
+Some would only measure their campaign’s result once it has run its course.

-In this article, we’ll emphasize the importance of monitoring your Facebook Ad campaigns while running, which is as important as measuring the results.
+This article will emphasize the importance of monitoring your Facebook Ad campaigns while running, which is as important as measuring the results.
 By the end of this post, you should have an understanding along with several tips that may help you on your journey.

 Introduction: Effectively Monitor Your Facebook Ads

 To review your Facebook data from your ad campaigns, use Facebook Ad Manager.
 Once you have started the campaign, you should see the results being filled in each column on your dashboard.
 Facebook defaults to the “Performance” view, outlining campaign details like delivery and budget alongside various performance metrics.
 You can view your recent performance of a campaign by filtering them down to a specific time frame, using the date selector in the top-right corner.
 Here, you can also see that you can compare two different time frames.

 The default settings in Ads Manager should give you a good overview, but if you can dig deeper for a better picture by adjusting and changing a couple of things!

 Managing Data with Columns and Breakdown in Facebook Ads Manager